Baton Rouge Water Quality at a Glance

 ⚠️ Key Concerns for Baton Rouge Residents

-• Arsenic: Naturally occurring levels detected, though within federal limits; EWG reports levels 38x their stricter guidelines
+• Arsenic: Naturally occurring levels detected and within federal limits, but EWG reports levels approximately 38× their stricter health guidelines.
+RO filtration removes arsenic effectively.

-Baton Rouge – Louisiana – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city
+Baton Rouge — Louisiana — Water Quality Report 2026: Southern Hills Aquifer, PFAS Monitoring & Safety for Residents

 Baton Rouge Water Company manages a comprehensive municipal water system serving over 550,000 residents across East Baton Rouge Parish and parts of Ascension Parish.
-Established in 1888, the system has expanded to include approximately 1,550 miles of water mains, multiple pumping stations, and 94 active wells, delivering roughly 45-75 million gallons daily depending on seasonal demand to the greater Baton Rouge metropolitan area.
+Established in 1888, the system has expanded to include approximately 1,550 miles of water mains, multiple pumping stations, and 94 active wells, delivering roughly 45–75 million gallons daily depending on seasonal demand.
+Unlike most US cities, Baton Rouge draws its entire supply from the Southern Hills Aquifer System — a deep, multi-layered groundwater resource with wells ranging from 600–2,800 feet, providing naturally filtered water with minimal treatment requirements.
+The system has earned an “A” grade from the Louisiana Department of Health for two consecutive years.
+See how Baton Rouge compares with our New Orleans water quality report, Shreveport water report, and the full Louisiana water quality overview.
+Browse all US cities in our water quality directory.

 Latest Testing Results

-• Lead Levels: The most recent testing period (January-December 2023) showed 90th percentile lead levels of 1.8 parts per billion (ppb), significantly below the EPA action level of 15 ppb, reflecting the groundwater source and minimal lead service lines in the system.
+• Lead Levels: 90th-percentile lead at just 1.8 ppb — well below the EPA action level of 15 ppb.
+This exceptionally low result reflects the all-groundwater source and minimal lead service lines in the system.
+See our water alert news for any live advisories.

-• Compliance Status: Baton Rouge’s water meets all federal and state drinking water standards, maintaining full compliance with EPA and Louisiana Department of Environmental Quality regulations, earning an “A” grade from LDH for 2024-2025.
+• Compliance: Meets all federal and state drinking water standards per EPA and Louisiana DEQ regulations, earning an “A” grade from LDH for 2024–2025.

 Southern Hills Aquifer System

-• Primary Source: 100% of Baton Rouge’s public water supply comes from the Southern Hills Aquifer System, a vast, deep groundwater system that provides naturally filtered water with consistent quality and requires minimal treatment.
+• Primary Source: 100% of Baton Rouge’s public water supply comes from this vast, deep groundwater system — providing naturally filtered water with consistent quality.

-• Multiple Aquifer Zones: Water is drawn from 10 distinct sand layers at various depths (600-2,800 feet) across 94 active wells to optimize quality and prevent localized depletion of the resource.
+• Multiple Aquifer Zones: Water drawn from 10 distinct sand layers at 600–2,800 feet across 94 active wells to optimise quality and prevent localised depletion.

-• Salt Water Management: Comprehensive monitoring network tracks water levels, quality parameters, and salt water intrusion across the Baton Rouge Fault, with protective measures including scavenger wells and managed pumping schedules.
+• Salt Water Management: Comprehensive monitoring tracks water levels, quality parameters, and salt water intrusion across the Baton Rouge Fault, with scavenger wells and managed pumping schedules providing active protection.

 Recommendations for Baton Rouge Residents